Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Credit card issuers make money when you pay interest, so why would they charge 0% when they could charge at least 2% or more per month?

-The card eventually reverts to a higher rate.
 Failing to pay off your entire debt during the 0% intro period will leave you with the standard interest rate for your card.
 Once that happens, your new credit card issuer can potentially make thousands of Philippines Pesos (PHP) off you in interest.

-Persuading you to switch is tough.
 Many users are reluctant to switch banks, and merely acquiring a new customer can cost a provider thousands of pesos.
 Offering a discounted interest rate is one of the cheapest ways for banks to woo potential customers.
 Simply put, these cards are a cheap form of marketing.